GE

 Main Burner Ignition Failure

-Main burner on GE gas water heater will not ignite, but pilot is lit.
+The main burner on a GE gas water heater will not ignite, but the pilot is lit.

 Advertisements